 Storage, packing and shipping needs of ecommerce business vary greatly and, as shown above, fulfillment center pricing does too.
 For example, RedStag Fulfillment has lower storage fees than ShipBob, making them more economical for storing large quantities of goods.
 However, RedStag’s per-item pick and pack fees can get pricey for multiproduct orders.
 ShipBob’s negotiated rates offer lower pick-and-pack fees than RedStag, but it has higher inventory storage fees.
 Based on this, a business that stocks less inventory but ships orders with multiple units might find ShipBob the better value.

 Then there are specialty ecommerce fulfillment services, like Fulfillment by Amazon (FBA).
 It’s a popular choice for Amazon and multichannel sellers since it offers sales-driving perks like Prime shipping eligibility for FBA-shipped items.
-But, it requires careful inventory management to keep its per-cubic foot storage costs in line.
-Learn more about this option in our guide to Amazon FBA fees.
+However, it requires careful inventory management to keep its per-cubic foot storage costs in line.

 The takeaway on fulfillment center pricing is this: to ensure you get the best deal, you must first clearly define your fulfillment needs.
 This means analyzing and forecasting your inventory volume, including the number of unique stock keeping units (SKUs) you carry and the volumes you plan to stock on average.
 Then, estimate the average number of items per order and shipment size and weight.
 With this information in hand, you’re ready to search out the most economical fulfillment center for your business.